StoutIEEE/macropad-workshop/readme.md

 ![project image](macropad-workshop/images/custom1.PNG)

-At this point you have a decision. **You must choose if you want a single layer or multiple layers.** Having multiple layers will allow you to have more keys keybound to a single key and will have more functionality but will be more complicated to set up and remember.
+At this point you have a decision. **You must choose if you want a single layer or multiple layers.** Having multiple layers will allow you to have more keys bound to a single key and will have more functionality but will be more complicated to set up and remember.

 #### Single layer